Free tai chi for Matariki, Fri 10 July 2026, Manurewa

 We will abide by the NZ Government’s health advice and regulations as they apply at the time of this retreat.

-If you’d like to be among the first to know when other exiting Kia Ora Tai Chin, Qigong or SpinPoi retreats and events happen, please RSVP to receive our free monthly e-newsletter as follows:
+If you’d like to be among the first to know when other exiting Kia Ora Tai Chi, Qigong or SpinPoi retreats and events happen, please RSVP to receive our free monthly e-newsletter as follows:

 • If you are viewing this on a desktop computer – please look to the right of this page for the “Monthly Newsletter Signup” box.